 Today’s Round 1 Match-Up: (1) Mary Ann’s v (8) Conor Larkins

 Mary Ann’s (as defended by Natty): M.A.’s.
 Scary Ann’s.
 Whatever you call it, this bar is undoubtedly the diviest in all of the hub.
 Don’t even bother trying to pay with a credit card in this establishment, folks.
-Cash only.
+Cash only, read this post find credit card benefits.
 Thank goodness for that sketchy ATM over by the girls’ bathroom.
 Speaking of the bathrooms, enter at your own risk!
 No stalls in the men’s room.
 Urinal, urinal, toilet.
 Yes, just one exposed toilet right in the middle of the room.
 Oh, and have I mentioned the fact that there isn’t a window in the entire place?
 Whether it’s noon or midnight, the gorgeous 1970s décor shines all the same.
 On top of it all, there are rumors of a secret hook-up spot in the basement and ceiling tiles that are stained yellow despite the fact of the smoking ban in Boston bars since 2004.

 Don’t get me wrong, I spent the majority of my work/study money at this place in college.
 It’s magnificent.
 Feeling like some friendly competition?
 “Hot Shot Basketball” and “Big Buck Hunter” have you covered.
 Looking for a cheap beer?
 How about an oversized Brubaker for under 2 bucks–stick to bottles, trust me.
 I promise you’ll thank me later.
 This is one of the only joints I’ve encountered where the loyal cliental embrace its flaws with a fiery passion.
 I personally own a t-shirt advertising Mary Ann’s crowning as one of Boston’s “worst” bars.
 It’s the home of the BC faithful and the bravest Cleveland Circle townies, and the line on weekend nights will tell you just how many people love this dive.
 Mary Ann’s is the sure winner in this contest.